How's Your Credit?

-• Credit to Debt Ratio — How much do you owe versus your available credit?
+• Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 • Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.

 Looking to Buy?